|Future Students Current Students Parents/Families Alumni/Friends Faculty/Staff|

 Executive Vice President and Provost

-This policy provides students, faculty, and staff with a means of personal identification that can also serve as certification of eligibility for university services.
+This policy provides students, faculty, staff and guests with a means of personal identification that can also serve as certification of eligibility for university services.

-All members of the university community, including students, faculty, and staff are required to possess a valid identification card for access to university facilities and services.
+All members of the university community, including students, faculty, and staff are required to possess a valid identification card (ID card) for access to university facilities and services.
 Select guests and affiliates may also be required to obtain a university ID card for access to certain facilities and services as deemed necessary by the university.
 Identification cards are issued by the bobcat depot and regional campus service centers under the authority of the one card office.
 A government issued photo identification card (such as a driver's license) will be required to obtain an Ohio university identification card.

 The ID card photos are digitized and stored.
 Ohio university retains full rights to these photographs for use in administrative and identification functions.
 See also policy 91.003.

-Employees issuing ID cards on behalf of the one card office have the right to challenge the validity of any identification presented to obtain an Ohio university identification card, if said identification appears altered, worn, unclear, photocopied, or issued by an unrecognized organization or institution.
-In these cases, an additional form of official ID (driver's license, passport, I-9, IAP-66, I-20, or credit card with photo, or other government issued photo ID) will be required.
+Employees issuing ID cards on behalf of the one card office have the right to challenge the validity of any identification presented to obtain an Ohio university identification card if said identification appears altered, worn, unclear, photocopied, or issued by an unrecognized organization or institution.
+In these cases, an additional form of official ID (driver's license, unexpired passport, I-20, credit card with photo, or other government issued photo ID) will be required.

 Under no circumstances shall a student, faculty member, or staff member be permitted to wear any type of face covering, including veils, masks, or sunglasses, that covers any part of the face, during the photographing for an Ohio university ID card.
 Head coverings are allowed if dictated by generally acknowledged religious traditions, customs, or beliefs, and if said coverings do not obscure the face.
 If requested, privacy will be provided during the photographing process.